Who is required to attend Destination Witt?

 - Bookmark the Commuter-specific webpage to identify resources on campus.

-I have a disability that might impact my participation in the Orientation Program.
-Who do I need to contact for accommodations during the event?
+Someone in my party has disability that might impact my participation in Destination Witt.
+What should I do for accommodations during the event?

-I need to adjust my Orientation Reservation or add a parent/guest to my reservation.
+I need to adjust my Destination Witt reservation or add a parent/guest to my reservation.

-- Reach out to the Orientation Coordinator via email at email@example.com or via phone at 937-327-7891 with the change you would like to make to your Orientation Reservation.
+- Reach out to the Office of Admission via email at email@example.com or via phone at 937-327-6314 with the change you would like to make to your Orientation Reservation.